wagtail/wagtail/docs/getting_started/tutorial.md

 You must exclude the `env` directory from any version control.
 ```

-For further help on how to set up your virtual enviroment, read the instructions on MDN's [Setting up a Django development environment](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/development_environment).
+For further help on how to set up your virtual environment, read the instructions on MDN's [Setting up a Django development environment](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/development_environment).

 ### Install Wagtail